 Medical software development difficult beginnings.
 How to cooperate?

-If your company is new to the medical software development industry, I hope you will find this text interesting.
-Below, I share my observations regarding the development of medical software from the application service provider point of view.
+If your company is new to software development in the medical field, I hope you will find this text interesting.
+From the perspective of an application service provider, I describe below my insights about the creation of medical software.
 In this post you will also find 8 matters which, in my opinion, should be taken into account at the beginning of this journey.

 I guess everyone who comes up with an idea of a new product or service has got doubts similar to those indicated in the title.
 The problem becomes even more complicated if it concerns a product pertaining to as different industries as medicine and IT.

-Sharing experience gained mainly in the Future Processing Healthcare, but also thanks to two-year work experience in a hospital, I will try to give you some hints which may turn out useful in the process of medical professional-friendly software development.
+Sharing experience gained mainly in the Graylight Imaging, but also thanks to two-year work experience in a hospital, I will try to give you some hints which may turn out useful in the process of medical professional-friendly software development.

-Global leaders of the medical software market (GE Healthcare, Siemens Healthineers, Agfa-Gevaert N.V, Hologic, Pie Medical Imaging*) are a proof that you can be successful and the interconnection between technology and medicine may bear fruit.
+Global leaders of the medical software market are a proof that you can be successful and the interconnection between technology and medicine may bear fruit.